 - Where can we find candidates with the skills we need?

 Specialists are hard to find, especially in a busy recruitment market.
-An RPO consultant can help you develop a recruitment strategy for hard-to-fill positions.
+With Recruitment Process Outsourcing, an RPO consultant can help you develop a recruitment strategy for hard-to-fill positions.
 You might also look at other approaches, such as Retained Search.

 Recruiting for executive roles